Army begins special operation in Abia

 The release further said that the exercise would be conducted in collaboration with other security agencies.

-“It is designed to promo a conducive environment for business and other socio-economic activities for the good people of Abia State during the festive season.
+“It is designed to promo condusive environment for business and other socio-economic activities for the good people of Abia State during the festive season.

 ” Additionally, it would feature a number of Civil-Military Cooperation (CIMIC) activities to demonstrate the friendliness of the Nigerian Army in the host communities across Abia State.
 Some of which include medical outreaches and educational support programmes to schools. “